radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

 like sizing the table properly for log history it should store, clearing the old log content from the table when it is no longer needed...etc.

->**Note – For assistance with establishing log maintenance and a reporting program, please contact Radiant Logic for professional services.**
+>[!note] For assistance with establishing log maintenance and a reporting program, please contact Radiant Logic for professional services.

 ## Configuration

 The reports are built on top of the capability of RadiantOne to store the access log content into a database table.
 RadiantOne uses a separate utility named Log2DB to log into a database.
 There are four configuration settings that need to be considered.
 The [Log2DB settings](#log2db-settings), the [Access Report settings](#access-log-report-settings), the [Audit Report settings](#audit-report-settings), and the [Group Audit Report settings](#group-audit-report-settings).
 These are described in this section.

-><span style="color:red">**IMPORTANT NOTE – the database associated with the Log2DB settings must be running in order start the Log2DB Utility.**
+>[!warning] the database associated with the Log2DB settings must be running in order start the Log2DB Utility.

 ### Log2DB Settings

 The database that houses the table which contains the RadiantOne access log content may be in any database server you choose.
 The default settings leverage a Derby database that is included with RadiantOne.
 These settings are described below and are located on the Main Control Panel > Settings Tab > Reporting section > [Log2DB Settings](#log2db-settings) sub-section.

-><span style="color:red">**IMPORTANT NOTE – if you plan on using the RadiantOne [default report generation](#generating-reports), then the log2db database must be Microsoft SQL Server, Oracle, Derby or PostgreSQL.**
+>[!warning] if you plan on using the RadiantOne [default report generation](#generating-reports), then the log2db database must be Microsoft SQL Server, Oracle, Derby or PostgreSQL.

 The default configuration file for logging to a database is:
 <RLI_HOME>/config/log2db/AccessLog2DBconfig.properties